The right architecture and the right tool don't just solve a problem – they reframe what the problem was.

 The Design Principles

-1. In open source, the people who are most familiar with the platform's seams are often just a conversation away.
+1. In open source, the people who know exactly how the system wants to be extended are often just a conversation away.